ForJournalism/fj-django/README.md

 ## Chapter 3: Importing data

 We'll write an importer to parse the data source and insert it into our models.
+This parsing will involve some light web scraping and discussion of scraping framework BeautifulSoup.
 We'll also talk through the difference between creating and updating records and making sure that we don't have duplicate data.

 ### Deliverables: